The QBO, the annual cycle, and their interactions: Isolating periodic modes with Koopman analysis: Conclusions and future directions

 The annual variation of the descent rate is large, of amplitude of $30 \, \mathrm{m} \, \mathrm {day}^{-1}$, equivalent to the mean descent rate.
 As a result, the QBO essentially stalls out from January to February and in July to August (figure \ref{fig:alldr}), explaining the dearth of phase transitions in these months (figure \ref{fig:phaselocking}).
 Variation in tropical upwelling can account for a large fraction of this variation, particularly in boreal winter.
 Changes in wave forcing, however, must also play a role, particularly in boreal summer.

 Koopman formalism could have further desirable uses for QBO investigation.
 Applying this method to data that is not zonally averaged would allow for further insight (and possible discovery) of teleconnections between the QBO and higher latitudes that are present on smaller scales than phenomena like the polar vortex.
-Similar analysis could also be done for other variables of interest, such as temperature or outgoing longwave radiation to probe possible connections between the MJO and QBO \citep{yoo_modulation_2016}.
+Similar analysis could also be done for other variables of interest, such as temperature or outgoing longwave radiation to probe possible connections between the MJO and QBO \citep{yooModulationBorealWintertime2016}.

 Alternatively, we also anticipate that the Koopman decomposition could allow for another avenue of QBO comparison in large climate model evaluations.
 While advances in gravity wave parameterizations have improved the QBO in comprehensive climate modes, replicating the Holton-Tan effect with observed strength remains a challenge (Garfinkel et al., 2018; Zhang et al., 2019).
-Using the decomposition as we did for the Holton-Tan effect (\ref{sec:results}\ref{sec:holtontan}) could help to understand where climate models get the Holton-Tan effect wrong: is the QBO itself not well enough resolved, or is it the nonlinear interactions between the QBO and the annual cycle that are under accounted for.
+Using the decomposition as we did for the Holton-Tan effect (\ref{sec:results}\ref{sec:holtontan}) could help to understand where climate models get the Holton-Tan effect wrong: is the QBO itself not well enough resolved, or is it the nonlinear interactions between the QBO and the annual cycle that are missing.

 Finally, the modes found from the Koopman decomposition could also be used for investigation and prediction of other aspects of the climate.
-Already, these methods have been used successfully to find indices with improved predictability in both the both ENSO and MJO when compared to classical methods \citep{wangExtendedrangeStatisticalENSO2020,lintner_identification_2023}.
+Already, these methods have been used successfully to find indices with improved predictability in both ENSO and the MJO when compared to classical methods \citep{wangExtendedrangeStatisticalENSO2019,lintnerIdentificationMaddenJulian2023}.

 \acknowledgments We acknowledge support from the US National Science Foundation through award OAC-2004572 and the US National Science Foundation Graduate Research Fellowship under Grant DGE-1839302.

 \datastatement The code used to compute the Koopman decomposition can be found on github at: \url{https://github.com/clairevalva/koopmanQBO}.
 Zonal-wind data from ERA5 can be found at \url{https://doi.org/10.24381/cds.bd0915c6} and the $w^*$ from \citet{servaChangesStratosphericDynamics2024} can be found at \url{https://doi.org/10.5281/zenodo.7081436}.
 The 1D QBO model is implemented in \textit{PyTorch} and can be found at \url{https://github.com/DataWaveProject/qbo1d}.